geberl/swift-localstorage/README.md

 - Edit the `Podfile` (remove all fixed version numbers)
 - `pod install`
 - Open **Xcode** using `localstorage.xcworkspace`
-- Try to build & run, check for new warnings & errors, check functionality
+- Try to build & run, check for new warnings & errors, verify that everything is working
 - Edit the `Podfile` (add the fixed version numbers that are confirmed working now)
 - Commit